Iowa Code 232.69 – Mandatory and permissive reporters — training required

 (3) A certified psychologist.

-(4) A licensed school employee, certified para-educator, holder of a coaching authorization issued under section 272.31, or an instructor employed by a community college.
+(4) A licensed school employee, certified para-educator, holder of a coaching authorization issued under section 256.165, school employee who is eighteen years of age or older, or an instructor employed by a community college.

 (5) An employee or operator of a licensed child care center, registered child development home, head start program, family development and self-sufficiency grant program under section 216A.107, or healthy opportunities for parents to experience success – healthy families Iowa program under section 135.106.

-(6) An employee or operator of a substance abuse program or facility licensed under chapter 125.
+(6) An employee or operator of a substance use disorder program or facility licensed under chapter 125.

-(7) An employee of a department of human services institution listed in section 218.1.
+(7) An employee of a department institution listed in section 218.1.

 (8) An employee or operator of a juvenile detention or juvenile shelter care facility approved under section 232.142.